How to Choose a Bicycle

 First, Choose a Bike Shop You Like.
 It's nice to establish a relationship with your bike shop.
 You'll be going back for service, accessories, and information; and knowing the folks at your bike shop, and them knowing you, simply makes your visits there more enjoyable.
 Plus, a good shop will fit you properly, show you how to operate your new bike, and help you get started biking.
 It's a relationship kind of business.

 Second, Determine What Type of Bike You Need.
 What type of bike you need, of course, depends on how you are going to be using it.
-These days there are numerous types of bikes on the market from which to choose.
+These days there are more types of bikes than ever from which to choose.
 Moreover, different companies call them by different names, so what type of bike you're looking at can be confusing.
-Here are some descriptions of the most common types of bikes you'll see to help you determine what kind you need, excluding children's bikes and other specialty bikes.
+Here are some descriptions of the most common types of bikes out there to help you determine what kind you need, excluding children's and other specialty bikes.

-The Townie is also a relatively new product.
-Invented by Electra, the Townies are their series of bikes that have what they call "flat foot technology".
-Unlike any other bike on the market, the Townies allow you to have the seat high enough for proper leg extension, which makes the bike easier to pedal, yet still have both feet flat on the ground.
-The riding position is comfortably upright, and the wide tires give the bike a very stable ride.
-This is a great bike if you haven't ridden in a long time or if you just don't like that tip-toe reach to the ground common to other kinds of bikes.
-These bikes start in the mid $400s.
+The Townie is a relatively new product.
+Invented by Electra, they feature what they call "flat foot technology".
+Unlike any other bike on the market, the Townies allow you to have the seat high enough to make the bike easy to pedal, yet still have your feet mostly on the ground when you stop.
+The riding position is comfortably upright, and the wide tires give the bike a very comfortable, stable ride.
+This is a great casual, cruise-around bike, but it's especially good if you haven't ridden in a long time or if you just don't like that tip-toe reach to the ground common to other kinds of bikes.

-There are Other Types of Bikes on the market aside from the ones discussed above: recumbents, folding bikes, single speed bikes, touring bikes, commuter bikes,and more.
+There are Other Types of Bikes on the market aside from the ones discussed above: recumbents, folding bikes, single speed bikes, and more.
 Most of these are bikes for specific uses.
-Once again, your local bike shop is the best source of information on these assorted bikes.
+Your local bike shop is the best source of information on these assorted bikes.

-Now that we've reviewed the different types of bikes available: road bikes, mountain bikes, hybrid & comfort bikes, flat-bar road bikes, and Townies, hopefully you've gotten an idea of what type of bike you need, which, you may recall, was step two for buying a bike, after picking a bike shop.
+Now that we've reviewed the different types of bikes available: road bikes, mountain bikes, hybrid, flat bar road bikes, and Townies, hopefully you've gotten an idea of what type of bike you need, which, you may recall, was step two for buying a bike, after picking a bike shop.

 Third, Decide What You Want to Spend.
 You'll find that bikes are very competitively priced from brand to brand and store to store.
-At a given price point, you'll see similar, if not identical, components used on the different brands of bikes.
-Although there are some high-end brands, especially for racing, you won't find designer brands for which you pay more merely for the name.
-Thus, you can be less concerned about the pricing.
-As with anything, the more you spend, the higher quality you'll get.
-With bikes, nicer ones ride better and last longer.
-Of course the more you ride, the more you may want to spend on your bike.
-Also, remember that you'll have your bike for a long time.
-So, spend what you can up front.
+You don't really pay more for a bike because of the brand.
+At any given price point everybody uses pretty much the same components on their bikes and they price them about the same.
+Thus it's better to compare bike by price rather than brand.
+If one bike costs fifty or a hundred dollars more, it's a better bike.
+Of course as with anything, the more you spend, the higher quality you'll get.
+With bikes, nicer ones ride better, shift better, stop better, and last longer.
+Naturally, the more you ride, the more you may want to spend on your bike.
+You may also want to spend more given that this is a long term type of purchase.
+Hopefully you'll have your bike for a long time.

 Fourth, Determine Your Size.
 Bike shop quality bikes come in different sizes to fit different size people.
 You determine what size bike you need by simply standing over it.
-In general, you want to clear that top bar by an inch or two, depending on the type bike and the type of riding you'll be doing.
-You'll find that the "stand over height" will vary from bike to bike, even though they may be labeled as the same size.
-That's because different manufacturers measure their bikes differently.
+In general, you want to clear the top bar by an inch or two, depending on the type bike and the type of riding you'll be doing.
+However, you'll find that the "stand over height" will vary from bike to bike, even though they may be labeled as the same size.
+Different manufacturers measure their bikes differently.
+Some run small.
+Some run large.
 Thus, you may ride a different size bike in a different brand.
 That's OK.
 Besides the stand-over height, the other critical dimension to be aware of when sizing your bike, is the reach from the seat to the bars.
 Like the stand over height, the reach will vary from bike to bike.
 In any case, the overriding goal is to end up on the most comfortable bike.
 You can best assess the size and fit of a bike by taking it for a test ride, which is the last step in selecting your new bike.

 Fifth, Take Some Test Rides.
 Take the different types of bikes out for a short test ride.
-This will help you understand the differences between the different kinds of bikes, and help you determine which type you need.
-You'll feel the difference, for example, in the speed and leaned-over riding position of a flat bar road bike, compared to the stability and more upright riding position of a hybrid.
-Also test ride some bikes at different price points.
+This will help you understand the differences between the different kinds of bikes, and help you determine which type you like.
+You'll feel the difference in the speed and riding position of a flat bar road bike, compared to the stability and more upright riding position of a hybrid.
+Test ride some bikes at different price points.
 You'll find that the features on the bikes don't change so much as you go up in price, they all have two wheels, a seat, and handlebars, but you will notice the difference in quality.
 The better bikes will have a smoother, lighter, more solid feel to them.

 Finally, Take one home.